sanjoy/playingwithpointers.com/_posts/2015-2-1-ssa-interference-chordal.markdown

 ---
 layout: post
-title:  "interference graphs for SSA are chordal"
+title:  "Interference Graphs for SSA are Chordal"
 permalink: ssa-interference-chordal.html
 keywords: "SSA, interference graphs, register allocation, optimal, proof, gavril, chordal graphs"
 ---

-# background & context
+# Background & Context

 I ran into a very interesting idea a couple of weeks back: if you're working with pure SSA (phi nodes and all) then you get to do optimal